Argo 30 Guarantee

 UWF is committed to ensuring all students have access to higher education, despite their financial situation.
 Beginning with the Fall 2019 semester, UWF will offer the Argo 30 Guarantee, the University's pledge to cover tuition and mandatory fees for low-income students.

 The Argo 30 Guarantee is awarded to incoming undergraduate Florida residents who are full-time Pell Grant eligible and working toward their first undergraduate degree.
 Argo 30 will cover all tuition and mandatory fees not covered by other grants or scholarships (up to 30 credit hours each academic year, fall and spring semesters, for a maximum of four years).
+It does not cover excess hours or repeat course surcharges.

 Pell Grants provide financial aid for low-income undergraduate students and allow them to attend college with no repayment.
 Approximately 35 to 40% of Florida resident, undergraduate students at UWF qualify for a Federal Pell Grant annually.